grafana/k6-docs/docs/sources/next/using-k6/test-authoring/create-tests-from-recordings/using-the-devtools-recorder.md

 {{< admonition type="note" >}}

-Note that the DevTools recorder **does not require a cloud account**.
+Using the DevTools recorder _doesn't require a Grafana Cloud account_.

 {{< /admonition >}}